 Test Centers in Denmark

 White tents show up around Denmark – and have been since March 2020.
-Covid-19 test centers and treatment facilities around the world have been part of our lives the last months and almost everywhere temporary healthcare facilities are needed.
+Covid-19 test centers and treatment facilities around the world have been part of our lives in the last months and almost everywhere temporary healthcare facilities are needed.

-In some countries Covid-patients have to get treatment in alternative hospital units – or maybe in a building that was meant for something else.
+In some countries, Covid-patients have to get treatment in alternative hospital units – or maybe in a building that was meant for something else.
 This is the world right now.

 Off-site construction modules

-Unfortunately, these modules are often built with metal surfaces only which cause high sound pressure levels, long reverberation times and insufficient speech clarity, but it is possible to alter these modules!
-In Sweden a study showed how easy it was to change the acoustics in these facilities (read about the study here)
+Unfortunately, these modules are often built with metal surfaces only which cause high sound pressure levels, long reverberation times, and insufficient speech clarity, but it is possible to alter these modules!
+In Sweden, a study showed how easy it was to change the acoustics in these facilities (read about the study here)

 The Company CP

 Now – back to the test centers and healthcare containers in Denmark.
 The company CP has many years of experience in the field of temporary buildings and especially on construction sites their containers show up.
-They have a more or less fixed solution for almost every purpose – and they have long experience of using acoustic ceilings to secure good working environments for the staff.
+They have a more or less fixed solution for almost every purpose.
+And they have long experience of using acoustic ceilings to secure good working environments for the staff.